Here is a full summary of all the modules and lessons found in Level 2 of this course. Maintenance Servicing of the basic mechanical watch.

 The Pallet fork is located under the balance and is secured with a bridge which needs to be removed first.
 The pallet staff pivots are very fine and if you are not careful when removing the Pallets then you run a real risk of them breaking.

 Watches are designed to run for a very long time, sometimes many years, without the need for service.
 However, some watch owners will tend to have an “if its’s not broken then it doesn’t need repair” attitude towards their timepiece.
+We discuss the importance that you inspect each part individually as you strip and service a watch movement.

 c2.2.1 Inspecting Jewels And Pivot Holes

 Servicing and maintaining watches does not end with stripping the movement to pieces, cleaning, lubrication and re-assembling.
 A large part of your focus when working on any movement should be devoted to observation.
+We start with a discussion on inspecting the various pivot and jewel holes.

 c2.2.2 Checking For and Dealing With Rust